Having cancelled three trips since

 no find.
 So back at the hotel I rang and cancelled the cards.
 No

-unauthorised use, so the mystery continues.
+unauthorised use so far, so the mystery continues.

 After an evening talk finishing off the Gonzaga and introducing the Este,